 Some discomfort is common and expected with an IUD insertion.
-Up to 70% of people who have not given birth report feeling mild to moderate discomfort during the insertion process.
+It’s been reported that 70% of people who have not given birth report feeling moderate discomfort during the insertion process.

 If you’ve had a reaction like this during a procedure in the past, let your doctor know ahead of time so that you can make a plan together.